rorode8/project_thorin/README.md

 Definition: [.github/workflows/ci.yaml](./.github/workflows/ci.yaml)

-This workflow runs on every commit to `main` branch, and on every PR targeting the `main` branch.
+This workflow runs on every commit to `main` branch, and on every PR targeting the `main` branch..

 It will use rust stable on linux, with cache between different executions, those commands: